-Summary - a laboratory instrumentation amplifier is described that can measure uV DC voltages which will be useful for a range of interesting physics experiments (e.g. Hall effect, small piezoelectric effects in insulators, thermoelectric & Seebeck effects, contact potentials, photo current effects etc. ).
-The 'flying capacitor' (switched capacitor) input stage provides a true differential input minimising input offsets and earth loops that can cause errors when measuring small signals. etc. The electronics is made from easily obtained components (e.g. e-bay) and can be constructed fairly cheply (ca. 30-40 $ / £).
+Summary - A laboratory instrumentation amplifier is described that can measure μV DC voltages which will be useful for a range of interesting physics and engineering experiments (e.g. Hall effect, potentials, photo current effects etc.).
+The 'flying capacitor' (switched capacitor) input stage provides a true differential input, minimising input offsets and earth loops, that can cause errors when measuring small signals. etc. The electronics is made from easily obtained components and can be constructed fairly cheaply.

-Described here is a 'flying capacitor chopper stabilised' (FCCS) amplifier (based on an 'instrumentation switched capacitor building bloc' (more info below)) that will be useful for all sorts of interesting scientific and electronic engineering experiments where you need to measure small DC (or very low frequency AC) voltages (see ideas list at the end of this article).
+Described here is a 'flying capacitor chopper stabilised' (FCCS) amplifier (based on an 'instrumentation switched capacitor building bloc' (more info. below) that will be useful for all sorts of interesting scientific and electronic engineering experiments where you need to measure small DC (or very low frequency AC) voltages.

-It's a few years since this circuit was 'state-of-the-art' but I chose this deliberately as it means the integrated circuits are easy to track down and can be brought quite cheaply (e.g. e-bay) so that students can afford to build the device.
+It's a few years since this circuit was 'state-of-the-art', but I chose this deliberately as it means the integrated circuits are easy to track down and can be brought quite cheaply (e.g. Ebay).
 The single most expensive component in my design is the painted metal box, but of course you don't need to use this! (although a screened metal box of some kind is essential).

 Standard op-amp circuit

-AC or DC amplifiers with x 10 and x 100 gain (i.e. that will multiply a signal 10 or 100 times) are easily created at low cost using integrated circuit op-amps.
-These can amplify signals down to a fraction of a mill-volt and perhaps smaller signals, if you are careful about the design and circuit layout.
-Improvements can also be made by using a differential input circuit, where common mode noise pick-up can be better cancelled.
+DC amplifiers with x 10 and x 100 gain (i.e. that will multiply a signal 10 or 100 times) are fairly easily created at low cost using op-amps.
+These can amplify signals down to a fraction of a mill-volt and perhaps smaller signals if you are careful about the design and circuit layout.
+Improvements can also be made by using differential input circuitry, where a lot of the noise pick-up can be cancelled (common mode noise).
+However, making a stable high gain DC amplifier, to amplify small µV signals, is much harder.

-Here are a few problems you face when trying to make sensitive DC amplifiers:
+Here are a few problems you face when trying to make high gain sensitive DC amplifiers:

 * contact potentials between the components and solder joints etc.